December 20, 2018 | By Peyton Sawyer

 Communicating Through Social Media

 Generally, workers communicate through email or by telephone, but companies may find that employee communication through social media has more value.
-Signing on to a work day with a countless emails is enough to make anyone dread the day.
+Signing on to a work day with countless emails is enough to make anyone dread the day.
 Just like a phone that does not stop ringing can aggravate an employee or stop their workflow.
 While social media can also interrupt someone’s workflow, it does not prove to be as dreadful as numerous emails or phone calls.
 In fact, employee communication through social media can sometimes be welcoming.
 It's a way for the employees to put a face to a name and communicate in a more enjoyable atmosphere.
-It can also be a way to reduce the amount of one-line emails that overwhelm an employee’s inbox or the amount of quick phone calls taken throughout the day.
+It can also be a way to reduce the amount of one-line emails that overwhelm an employee’s inbox or the number of quick phone calls taken throughout the day.

 Increased Workplace Morale

 While you do not want to have your employees slacking off and sitting on social media most of the day.
 If not abused, a few minutes here and there is used to connect with other employees at work, it can help to boost morale and workplace relationships.
 After all, most of the week is spent at the office.
 It may be more beneficial to have employees connect on a deeper level.
 Social media can replace silence and formal chat to a more relaxed workplace with a team effort.
-Bringing employees closer to you and other team members creates a better work environment, and in turn creates a happier and more productive business.
+Bringing employees closer to you and other team members create a better work environment, and in turn, creates a happier and more productive business.